 Check with the CMLTD Academic Secretary if you are unsure about the name of your specific advisor.
 Students can also work with other faculty in the program in addition to their respective masters advisor as they move through completion of program requirements.

 Services for Students with Disabilities: The College will make reasonable accommodations for persons with documented disabilities.
 Students are encouraged to contact the Office of Access and Services for Individuals with Disabilities for information about registration (166 Thorndike Hall).
 Services are available only to students who are registered and submit appropriate documentation.

 Statement on Academic Conduct: A Teachers College student is expected to refrain from any conduct, including cheating, plagiarizing, or purchasing documents submitted for academic evaluation, that calls into question his/her academic and/or professional probity.
 Decisions regarding academic evaluation in all aspects of students’ work at the college, including course work, certification examinations, clinical or field experiences, and preparation of dissertations, are within the sole jurisdiction of the faculty concerned, including as appropriate, the department or program staff members.
-Disciplinary actions (e.g., reprimand, suspension, or dismissal) in cases of academic misconduct can be imposed by the Vice Provost or the Committee on Student Conduct.
+Disciplinary actions (e.g., reprimand, suspension, or dismissal) in cases of academic misconduct can be imposed by the Vice Provost for Student Affairs.